wixtoolset/web/src/Web/Static/documents/development/wips/6257-add-dotnet-runtime-search.html.md

 I believe the criticisms of approach 2 also apply to approach 3.

 ### Search Location
-This [link](https://wixtoolset.org/documentation/manual/v3/bundle/bundle_define_searches.html) declares that "all searches are in the WiXUtilExtension", but this search is specific to the NetFx extension.
-I think it should be included in the util namespace for consistency.
+This [documentation](https://wixtoolset.org/documentation/manual/v3/bundle/bundle_define_searches.html) declares that "all searches are in the WiXUtilExtension", but the search I am proposing is specific to the NetFx extension.
+For this reason, I believe that it should be included in the NetFx extension instead.

 ## See Also
 * [dotnet/runtime#36479](https://github.com/dotnet/runtime/issues/36479)